2sic/2sxc-docs/2sxc Docs Generator/web-api/query-rest-web-api.md

 </style>

-Every Visual Query you create has a REST URL.
+Every [VisualQuery](xref:Basics.Query.VisualQuery.Index) you create has a REST URL.
 If you set the permissions, you can then read from the Query through REST.
 You can also pass query-parameters in the URL.
 Queries are Read APIs.

 The Query endpoint can be accessed on